 26+ Haunted Houses & Scary Ghost Tours in Kansas City: Updated for 2023

-With Halloween around the corner, KC’s haunted houses, ghost tours & special Halloween events are full of scares and thrills.
-While not all the scary entertainment is suitable for small children, you can find spooky things to do with your older kiddos around town…
+With Halloween around the corner, KC’s haunted houses, ghost tours, and special Halloween events are full of scares and thrills.
+While not all the scary entertainment is suitable for small children, you can find spooky things to do with your older kids around town.

 So sit back, turn on a light, and get ready to be scared at these haunted houses near me!